Intelligencia GraphQL API Reference

 • Company characteristics relate to the company sponsor of each trials attached to this program (program-trial pair drivers)

-PTRS driver historical approval rate is the % of historical programs/program-trial pairs having similar program values in this indication approved by FDA.
+PTRS driver historic approval rate is the % of historic programs/program-trial pairs having similar program values in this indication approved by FDA.
 Specifically:

-• For program level drivers: the historical approval rate refers to programs in the same indication with values similar to the selected program.
-For example: for the PTRS driver “drug’s action type: antagonist” and program value 1 (TRUE) and indication breast cancer, historical approval rate is calculated as the approved breast cancer programs with action type antagonist over all historical breast cancer programs with the same action type.
+• For program level drivers: the historic approval rate refers to programs in the same indication with values similar to the selected program.
+For example: for the PTRS driver drug's action type: antagonist and program value 1 (TRUE) and indication breast cancer, historic approval rate is calculated as the approved breast cancer programs with action type antagonist over all historic breast cancer programs with the same action type.

 • For features with boolean type, these are the exact programs (or program-trial pairs) values